 Partnership with the supplier: G-Star is aware of the capacity and capabilities of the supplier.
 Furthermore, G-Star books capacity at the factories ahead in order to reduce the chance of subcontracting.
-Next to that, the Subcontracting Policy (chapter 8) describes that G-Star promotes responsible sourcing from its suppliers too.

 Monitoring the supplier: The Product Intelligence Centers, specifically QA and Sustainability team are in close contact with the factory.
 Therefore, they can closely monitor and track the production of the orders that are placed at the supplier.